 Delete files or objects

-change whether the specified file is permanently deleted or sent to the recycle bin,
+is permanently deleted or sent to the recycle folder, go to the

 section, click Preferences.
-Select MATLAB > General.
-Then, choose from one of the two options in the Deleting
+Select MATLAB > General and in the Deleting files section, select from

-On Mac platforms, the Deleting files preference is not applied to files deleted from network drives.
-All files are deleted permanently.
+On macOS, file recycling is not applied to files deleted from network drives.

 Delete Files in Folder